BlueAndi/Pixelix/doc/MQTT.md

 # MQTT Topics

-## Notifications: &lt;HOSTNAME&gt;
+## Birth and last will
+Pixelix supports birth and last will messages.

-After the successful connection establishment to the MQTT broker, Pixelix will send "Obi Wan Kenobi" to the &lt;HOSTNAME&gt; topic.
+After the successful connection establishment to the MQTT broker, Pixelix will send "online" to the &lt;HOSTNAME&gt;/status topic.
+In any disconnect case, "offline" will be sent to the &lt;HOSTNAME&gt;/status topic.

 ## Plugin base URI
 The base URI to access plugin related topics can be setup with the plugin UID or the plugin alias: